victornpb/undiscord/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-> WARNING: Github Issues are publicly visible, do not post sensitive information here.
+> WARNING: GitHub Issues are publicly visible, do not post sensitive information here.
 > You may want to use the "Screenshot mode" before taking screenshots or copying logs.

 **Describe the bug**